 Hannah began her dance training at the age of eight in Circle Pines, MN.
 Here she grew studying Ballet, Tap, Jazz, Modern, and Pilates under the instruction of Laura McClanahan and dancers from companies James Sewell Ballet and Stuart Pimsler Dance and Theater.
 She has studied the Cecchetti method of ballet extensively at both her home studio and through three years participation in the Cecchetti Council of Americas Summer Intensives, bringing home a scholarship her final year.
 Hannah attended high school at the Saint Paul Conservatory for the Performing Artist in St. Paul, MN.
 Here her dance studies intensified under the direction of many notable performers and instructors.
 Hannah graduated from the University of Wisconsin-Stevens Point in 2013 with a BA in dance.
 Along with performing, she has worked as a Director and Stage Manager for numerous productions.
 She is a certified Pilates mat instructor through Balanced Body University and is looking forward to expanding her work to include Pilates instruction.
 Hannah has taught at many outreach programs at local high schools, as well as workshops in Thailand and Iceland.
 She is very excited to be located here in Colorado, and looks forward to seeing what this new experience will cultivate in her both as a teacher and an artist.

 Shannon’s dance journey started at the impressionable age of 3, studying all phases of dance for 15 years in Rochester, MN.
 The dance studio quickly became her second home as she began an early teaching career at the age of 13.
 After graduating high school, she moved to Minneapolis, MN to attend the University of Minnesota, taught Hip Hop at the University, and coached at a competitive studio for 4 years.
 In 2008, Shannon created the first ever Competition Program at her hometown studio where she was the Director and Coach for 5 years.
 In 2014, Shannon worked as the Director and Coach for a Performance Program in Edina, MN.
 Her passion for dance continues to grow as she enjoys expanding her knowledge by attending various workshops, hosting workshops and clinics for dance teams, choreographing for various organizations, and finding innovative ways to bring dance to the community.
-Shannon is thrilled to be part of the Dancin’ Dreams family for her second season!
+Shannon is thrilled to be part of the Dancin’ Dreams family for her third season!